-When you look at the sectors that found favor among INSEAD MBA graduates, Consulting leads with 46%, and Finance was a distant second at 14%.
-The Top 5 Recruiters in 2016 were McKinsey & Company, The Boston Consulting Group, Bain & Company, Amazon, and Strategy&.
+When you look at the sectors that found favor among INSEAD MBA graduates, Management Consulting leads with 49%, while Finance was a distant second at 12%.

 The diversity of sectors in which IMD MBA graduates found opportunities were evident according to the latest Post-MBA Placement report.
-Corporate sector as a whole (Energy, Education, Travel, Public Sector, Transportation / Logistics, Corporate Services) found the maximum representation at 69%, followed by Consulting (29%), manufacturing (17%) and Pharma (16%).
-Some of the top recruiters in IMD were McKinsey & Company, Hilti, The Boston Consulting Group, Amazon, Syngenta, Straumann Group, Siemens, Danaher and Aquilo Sports.
+Corporate sector as a whole (Energy, Education, Travel, Public Sector, Transportation / Logistics, Corporate Services) found the maximum representation at 66%, followed by Consulting (26%), Pharma (19%) and Manufacturing (12%).

 Post-MBA (Europe Placement): IMD > Insead